 "The mission is really to keep affordable, very quality culture in the downtown White Plains area," said director Timothy Lewis.

 World renowned flutist and composer Pamela Sklar has played in Downtown Music at Grace jazz and classical programs for four years.
 The Westchester resident has recorded and played with legendary musicians such as Luciano Pavarotti, Tony Bennett and Dave Brubeck.
-Even though she travels the world playing with big names at grand venues, Sklar says she enjoys returningto the relatively small intimate setting of Grace Church.
+Even though she travels the world playing with big names at grand venues, Sklar says she enjoys returning to the delightful, intimate setting of Grace Church.

 "I love it.
 It's a beautiful space," she said.
-"I love the fact that it's community-based and that the style of music is so varied, everything from jazz to classical to holiday music.
+"I love the fact that it's community-based and that the styles of music presented are varied, everything from jazz to classical to holiday music.